benitmatumona/Benitcs50/README.md

 ## Deep Thought
 This is a program that prompts the user for the answer to the Great Question of Life, the Universe and Everything, outputting Yes if the user inputs 42 or (case-insensitively) forty-two or forty two.
 If none of the previous options are tyed it outputs No.

+## Home Federal Savings Bank
+This is a program that prompts the user for a greeting.
+If the greeting starts with “hello” the output is $0.
+If the greeting starts with an “h” (but not “hello”) the output is $20.
+Otherwise the output is $100.
+It will ignore any leading whitespace in the user’s greeting and it will treat the user’s greeting case-insensitively.

 ## more information
 more information will be added once the more projects are done